-Separate health-risk-based clean-up levels were also developed for carcinogenic and noncarcinogenic polycyclic aromatic hydrocarbons.
+Separate health-risk-based clean-up levels were also developed for carcinogenic and non-carcinogenic polycyclic aromatic hydrocarbons.
 The clean-up levels for polycyclic aromatic hydrocarbons in soil are conservative enough to allow unrestricted future land use, and will be applied to all areas of the inactive portion of the site regardless of planned future land use.
-The clean-up level for petroleum hydrocarbons in soil was selected to be protective of groundwater quality at the direction of the DTSC.
-The asbestos clean-up level for soil is based on applicable or relevant and appropriate regulatory requirements.